Good marketing doesn’t just happen, it’s something you have to plan for.

 You only have one marketing strategy, but that doesn’t mean it shouldn’t change.
 Your marketing strategy should change as your business grows.
 And as you learn more about the people you’re

-serving, or looking to serve.
-A good marketing strategy is an overarching support of your business objectives, refinement your customer strategy, and the foundation for your marketing plans.
+serving or looking to serve.
+A good marketing strategy is the overarching support of your business objectives, refinement of your customer strategy, and the foundation for your marketing plans.

 How do I create a marketing strategy?